Diesel Vehicle Buying Guide

 Diesel vehicles carry a stigma—from a bygone era—for belching dirty black plumes of exhaust.
 Diesels are also known for creating racket, the so-called diesel engine “clatter” or “rattle” that allows you to hear older diesel vehicles coming from a block away.
 While diesel engines have become a lot quieter, they are still not nearly as hushed at many luxury cars—and certainly not as quiet as hybrids or electric cars.

 Limited choice is also a consideration.
-Diesel is the long favored fuel-efficiency strategy for European carmakers, so you’ll only see German brands—Volkswagen, Audi, BMW, Mercedes, and Porsche—on the diesel market.
+Diesel is the long favored fuel-efficiency strategy for European carmakers, so you’ll mostly see German brands—Volkswagen, Audi, BMW, Mercedes, and Porsche—on the diesel market.
 That’s not necessarily a problem, especially considering the strong reputation of those brands for styling and outstanding drive quality.